Azure/TypeEdge/README.md

 **TypeEdge** introduces a strongly-typed flavor of the inherently loosely coupled vanilla [Azure IoT Edge](https:/azure.microsoft.com/en-us/services/iot-edge/).

->Note:

-Note: **TypeEdge** is an **experiment** created by a customer facing team at Microsoft called, Commercial Software Engineering.
-We work with customers on a daily basis and as a result of that work we created **TypeEdge**.
-It is being used by partners today across the globe.
-We believe that **TypeEdge** has huge potential and will have great impact.
-Please help us improve by trying it out and providing us feedback.

 Specifically, **TypeEdge**:

 - Removes all configuration burden from an IoT Edge application, because configuration can be now automatically generated.